Using Biot-Savart boundary conditions for unbounded external flow on Eulerian meshes: Method

 We use the standard projection scheme \cite{Chorin1967} to solve the coupled velocity-pressure system inside a predictor-correct method to achieve second-order temporal convergence of the flow variables \cite{Lauber2022}.
-To simplify the discussion, we present the method for the first step of the predictor-corrector; generalization to the second-order Heun's corrector method or higher-order time integration method is straightforward.
+To simplify the discussion, we present the method for the first step of the predictor-corrector; generalization to the second-order Heun's corrector or higher-order time integration method is straightforward.
 The projection method starts with an explicit estimate of the intermediate velocity field $u^*$

 where $\text{Re}$ is the Reynolds number of the flow.
 Depending on the choice of integration method for the right-hand-side, we obtain explicit or semi-implicit methods.
 Here we will focus on fully explicit methods.
-On the immersed body $ \cal B$, the intermediate velocity is subject to the condition

-where $\vec{U}_b$ is the body velocity.
-Body-fitted methods enforce this condition directly, while immersed boundary methods enforce it indirectly; either by reformulating the governing equations near the boundary such as \cite{Peskin2010,Maertens2015} or by modifying the discretization near $\cal{B}$ \cite{Lee2015}.

-Additionally, Eq.~\eqref{eq:intermediate} must be supplemented with far-field boundary conditions on the domain's outer boundaries.
-The simplest of these is a reflection condition

-where we have decomposed the velocity field on the boundary in a boundary normal $\vec{u}^*_n$ and tangential part $\vec{u}^*_s$.
-We refer the reader to \cite{Gresho1987} for a discussion of pressure boundary conditions on the domain's exterior.

 Projection of the divergent velocity field onto the solenoidal space is achieved by computing a pressure field $p$ that removes the divergent part of the intermediate velocity field

 also subject to the standard boundary condition